czue/pegasus-docs/subscriptions.md

 taken in Stripe's billing portal.
 That said, you are strongly encouraged to test locally using [Stripe's excellent guide](https://stripe.com/docs/webhooks/test).

+The minimum set of webhooks you should configure in stripe are:

+For the billing portal:

+- `customer.subscription.deleted`
+- `customer.subscription.updated`

+For Stripe Checkout:

+- `checkout.session.completed`

 A few pieces of setup that are required:

 - For the webhook URL, it should be https://yourserver.com/stripe/webhook/. **The trailing slash is required.**